Years ago I didn’t think about much of anything except surfing, fast cars and women.

 Once, while I was on a plane trip to St. Louis the aircraft encountered turbulence.
 It was mild at first, then gradually became moderate.
 Some passengers seemed to enjoy the bumps, and/or nervously laughed.
 Then came a really big one - which silenced everybody.
 I saw terror in the eyes of others, and they probably saw it in mine.
 I shouted out OOHH JESUS!
 Instantly the turbulence completely stopped, and the rest of our flight was smooth as glass.
 After we landed I heard the pilot tell his ground crew about the turbulence.
 He said it was the worst he'd ever seen in his 22 years of flying, and was worried that the wings might snap.

 Nevertheless… and perhaps because of all the above and much more, I slowly began to take Jesus for granted.
 Like I could do whatever I wanted and if I got into trouble He would bail me out.
 So I eased into something I knew He did not want me to do.
 He told me to stop, but I ignored Him.
 He told me I was stumbling other people (Mark 9:42).
-I felt guilty about that, but suppressed it.
+I felt guilty about that, but suppressed it, and continued doing it.
 After a while He said that if I did not stop He would stop me Himself.
 But I didn’t believe Him.
 Instead I believed He would overlook my actions, and if need be rescue me no matter what I did.
 Well, I was wrong.
 Slowly I became medically afflicted.
 So I prayed to Jesus to heal me.
 He didn’t.
 Instead, I got worse.
 Eventually, I got near the point of death; with no healing, with no word or guidance from Him – no nothing.
 I figured He had abandoned me.
 (Heb.
 10:26-31?)
 So in despair and in crisis, I went to the hospital, and subsequently suffered a permanent physical loss.
 A month later most of me survived.
 But not spiritually.
 I prayed and prayed and tried to understand.
 One night about five weeks later He told me, “Your life is not yours.”
 I realized then that everything is a gift from God, even the pain, for if it were not for Him we would not experience anything.
 How upside down I had become, expecting Him to do my will instead of me doing His.
 That gave me some peace, and I was able to sleep well that night.
 But when I woke in the morning I thought, yea, well… theology does not fill the hole in my soul.
 So I kept seeking and pleading.
 (Mt.
 7:7-8) Several months later He told me, not in words, but in a kind of direct infusion of knowledge that I can only verbally describe as “I couldn’t heal you, because I have been answering so many of your prayers for so long that you started taking credit for it yourself.
 And had I healed you, you would have been unusable to me.
 Instead I wanted to give you a bigger healing – humility.”
 With that I broke down and wept.
 Weeks later He gently said to me, “Remember when I told you that if you wouldn’t stop yourself that I would stop you?
 Well, that is what I did.”
 (Gal.6:7-8) Suddenly, it all made sense.
 God is not only faithful to save and to bless, He is also faithful to discipline.
 (Heb.
-12:5-29) So, all that time I thought He had abandoned me He was actually being faithful to His word and to what He had told me.
+12:5-29) So, all that time I thought He had abandoned me He was actually being faithful to His word and to what He had told me earlier.
 (Rom.
 3:3-4) I sooo respected Him for that.
-I gladly repented, I could feel His forgiveness, and His peace back in my soul.
+I gladly repented, I could feel His forgiveness and His peace back in my soul.
 (1st John 1:1-10, John 14:27) A touch and/or word from Him makes all the difference.
 And with that I am happy to be back on campuses, with even more to say and debate.
 (Luke 12:41-48)

 In the fall of 2013 I was in the New England area for a two month tour of the region’s top 20 schools – Harvard, Yale, MIT, Princeton, etc. In the middle of my trip, the Weather Channel was forecasting rain for the next 7 days.
 So I called my wife, informed her of that, and I asked her if she thought I should come home early (since I can't do my stuff in the rain).
 She said to wait because she’d like to pray about it first.
 The next morning the Weather Channel guy seemed a bit bewildered as his radar map showed and he described how the heavy rains moving up from Virginia were splitting in two when they got to New York state, with half going west to Pennsylvania, and the other half going east over the Atlantic!
 (More “Red Sea”) I smiled and decided to stay with my New England schedule and I had no rain problems.